MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/fluent-bit.md

 The Microsoft Entra service principal can be created through the [Azure portal](/azure/active-directory/develop/howto-create-service-principal-portal) or programatically, as in the following example.

-This service principal will be the identity used by the connector to write data your table in Kusto.
+This service principal is the identity used by the connector to write data your table in Kusto.
 You'll later grant permissions for this service principal to access Kusto resources.

 [!INCLUDE [entra-service-principal](../entra-service-principal.md)]